rtCamp/Frappe-Manager/docs/commands/telemetry.md

 **Options**:

-* `--license-key`: Ingest license key for the provider.
+* `--license-key TEXT`: Ingest license key for the provider.
 Required the first time; reused from bench_config.toml afterwards.
-* `--force-config`: Overwrite the provider's on-disk agent config with fm's generated one, discarding local edits.
+* `--force-config`: Overwrite the provider's on-disk agent config with fm's generated one, discarding local edits.  [default: false]

-## Examples
+### Examples

-### Start reporting to NewRelic
+#### Start reporting to NewRelic

 Recreates the frappe container so the web process starts under the agent.